17 Inspiring Cross-Curricular World Book Day Activities

 Whether you’re a subject leader, class teacher or an NQT (or all three!), becoming a member of Kapow Primary offers great benefits for all schools including:

-• 700+ skills based lessons, easily adapted for any topic or curriculum.
+• Hundreds of skills-based lessons, easily adapted for any topic or curriculum.

 • Hundreds of bite-sized demo videos that help develop subject knowledge.